 300 N. Fair Ave.
 Hamilton, Ohio 45011

-For those who may need or want to complete the Pre-Service Training quicker, there is a Lightning Round of classes that allow you to complete the Pre-Service training in as little as 2 weekends.
-This option still requires the same number of hours (36), but is condensed into 2 consecutive Friday, Saturdays and Sundays.
+For those who may need or want to complete the Pre-Service Training quicker, there is a Lightning Round of classes that allow you to complete the Pre-Service training in as little as 2 or 3 consecutive weekends.
+This option still requires the same thirty-six (36) hours of Pre-Service Training.

 Please click HERE for the 2013 Lightning Round Schedule or HERE for the 2014 schedule.

 Lightning Round training is held at: